jmschp/arduino_101/prototyping.md

 ![Voltage divider circuit schematics](https://github.com/futureshocked/ArduinoSbSGettingStarted/blob/master/Schematics/0400%20-%20Photoresistor/0400%20-%20Photoresistor.png?raw=true "Voltage divider circuit schematics")

+The size of the resistor to use in the voltage divider circuit, should match the resistance of the photoresistor when it in the mid range of the light we are going to measure.

 #### Ultra-Violet light sensor

 A [Ultraviolet (UV)](https://en.wikipedia.org/wiki/Ultraviolet) light sensor is an sensor that can measure UV light.
 For this purpose I am using the [Grove - UV Sensor GUVA-S12D from Seed Studio](https://wiki.seeedstudio.com/Grove-UV_Sensor/).
 One important measure for this kind os sensor, is its [Responsivity](https://en.wikipedia.org/wiki/Responsivity) relative to the wavelength that the sensor can detect.
 This sensor has a response wavelength between 240 nm to 370 nm.
 We can use the sensor output to calculate the [UV index](https://www.epa.gov/sunsafety/uv-index-scale-0).
 The formula to get to the UV index from the sensor output voltage depends on the sensor characteristics, for this senor we can read in the [schematics](https://files.seeedstudio.com/wiki/Grove-UV_Sensor/res/Grove%20-%20UV%20Sensor%20v1.1sch.pdf) that `UV Index = ((Vout * R2) / ((R1 + R2) * R3 * (10^-9)) - 83) / 21`.